Find Schools

 $15,206 Avg Student Debt

-West Georgia Technical College ranked #6 on this year’s list.
+West Georgia Technical College came in at #6 in this year’s edition of the ranking.

 Degree recipients from West Georgia Technical College accumulate an average of $15,206 in student debt by the time they complete their degree.
 During the early years of their career, West Georgia Technical College graduates make an average of $33,215 annually.